 Become the Observer

 Before you can begin to understand Taoism principles, you must learn to be an observer of the life around you.
 This requires meditation and deep contemplation as well as physical observation.
+There are many principles but ten stick out and can guide you to the true nature of Taoism.
 Observing nature teaches you the first Taoism principle: oneness.

 First Taoist Principle